Push Notifications

 To learn more, see Push Keys and Certificates.

-This guide shows you how to implement and test push notifications for your app after you turn on push notifications based on your Push Keys and Certificates in Kustomer.
+This guide shows you how to implement and test push notifications for your app after you turn on push notifications based on your Push keys and certificates in Kustomer.

 We'll cover the following topics: